 Play with Patterns

 Serpentine-shaped plantings, spiral stonework, and curving paths have always been features at Chanticleer.
 From America’s most inspiring garden, executive director and head gardener Bill Thomas explains that patterns are used with the intent to draw the eye into the garden and invite exploration.
 “Visitors want to follow the ribbon planting of Camassia to see where it ends,” he says of Bell's Run Creek (pictured).
 For a fresh idea this spring, incorporate small details such as a spiraling metal handrail, or an intricate raked pattern for an eye-catching component of the garden.
-Get more ideas from Chanticleer in the Early Spring 2016 issue of Garden Design magazine.
-Purchase back issues of the magazine.

 Create a Can’t-Miss Container